 Studies in the fields of neuroscience, psychology and evolutionary biology have already shown that we are not as egoist as some disciplines think.
 They continue to produce evidence which demonstrates that threatening situations make us even more cooperative and more likely to be socially supportive than we usually are.

 “When people are afraid, they seek safety in numbers.
 But in the present situation, this impulse increases the risk of infection for all of us.
 This is the basic evolutionary conundrum that we describe,” says Dezecache.

-The demands now being made by governments to self-isolate and follow social distancing guidelines are fundamentally at odds with our social instincts, and therefore represent a serious challenge for most people.
+The demands now being made by governments in response to COVID-19 to self-isolate and follow social distancing guidelines are fundamentally at odds with our social instincts, and therefore represent a serious challenge for most people.
 “After all,” says Deroy, “social contacts are not an ‘extra’, which we are at liberty to refuse.
 They are part of what we call normal.”

 The essay’s authors therefore contend that, because social distancing stands in opposition to our natural reaction to impending hazards, our social inclinations – rather than antisocial reactions to rationally recognized threats – now risk exacerbating the danger.